 Now the students can listen to the talk again and again during other activities and will memorize the new vocabulary without much effort.

 Please contact me via email@example.com if you have any questions regarding creating parallel text content.
-If you would like some ready-to-use material, please visit my webpage ‘English for Kids’.
-The page contains a free book you can use in class, including the famous poem ‘The Jabberwocky’ by Lewis Carroll and some chapters of the book ‘The Story of Mankind’.
+If you teach in Germany and would like some ready-to-use material, please visit my webpage ‘English for Kids’.
+The page contains a free bilingual book you can use in class, including the famous poem ‘The Jabberwocky’ by Lewis Carroll and some chapters of the book ‘The Story of Mankind’.

 If you found this article useful and would like to learn more about computerized teaching, take a look at this post on using corpus analysis tools in the classroom.